shaneball85/shaneball85.github.io/README.md

 ### My Work

 I am just starting out with programing.
 Feel free to [visit my GitHub](https://github.com/shaneball85) to check on my progress.
-Any hits or feedback is greatly appreciated!
+Any hints or feedback is greatly appreciated!

 Cheers Everyone!